laneyberm/School_District_Analysis/README.md

 ### Top 5 performing schools, based on the overall passing rate
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/top_five.png" width="700">
+Note that all the top performing schools are Charter Schools.
+By replacing the ninth graders from Thomas High School to have a score of NaN, they made the Top List.
+Had we not done so, they would have been towards the bottom performing schools.

 ### Bottom 5 performing schools, based on the overall passing rate
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/bottom_five.png" width="700">
+Note that all the bottom performing schools are District Schools.

 ### Math and Reading Test Scores Filtered Down
 After replacing the ninth graders’ math and reading scores for Thomas High School, the following tables are produced: